 - White Chocolate Chips: Can’t have white chocolate cookies without white chocolate chips!

-- Candy Canes: We use crushed candy canes in these cookies– which lose their crunch and actually impart an intensely chewy “chunk” inside of the baked cookies.
+- Candy Canes: Just like when making peppermint snowball cookies, we use crushed candy canes in these cookies.
+They lose their crunch and actually impart an intensely chewy “chunk” inside of the baked cookies.
 The cookies have this entirely unique texture, which makes it nearly impossible to eat just one.

 Baker’s Tip: I find the best way to crush candy canes is to use (1) a zipped top bag and (2) a rolling pin.
 Roll over the candy canes, crushing them up real good, and toss them into the soft cookie dough with the white chocolate chips.
 You’ll feel like a weirdo, but it works.